Clonal Diversity at Cancer Recurrence: Introduction

-To study clonal diversity, we analyze a stylized two-type branching process model.
-We consider a population of drug-sensitive cancer cells that undergo continuous overall tumor size reduction throughout therapy.
-Sensitive cells accumulate mutations at a small continuous rate.
-This article is a continues a line of research started in the previous works \cite{JK2013}, \cite{JKJ2014} and \cite{BP2020}.
+To investigate clonal diversity, we utilize a stylized two-type branching process model.
+In this model, we examine a population of drug-sensitive cancer cells that undergo continuous reduction in population size during therapy.
+These drug-sensitive cells accumulate driver mutations at a small, individual constant rate.
+Cells with driver mutations become resistant to the therapy, enabling them to (potentially) escape extinction and lead to cancer recurrence.
+This work builds upon previous research \cite{JK2013, JKJ2014, BP2020}.
 Foo and Leder (\cite{JK2013}) examine the pathway by which cancer cells escape treatment.
 They obtain a uniform in time approximation for the sample paths as the initial size of the tumor approaches infinity.
 Additionally, they study two important times in the course of cancer recurrence: (1) the time at which the total population size (drug-sensitive cells plus drug-resistant cells) begins to rebound, and (2) the first time at which the size of drug-resistant cells exceeds that of drug-sensitive cells (crossover time).
 In \cite{JKJ2014}, the authors extend the result of \cite{JK2013} by including random mutational fitness advantage.
 They consider a more general setting in which each mutation results in a mutant with a birth rate sampled randomly from a distribution.
-The authors obtain a functional central limit result for the mutant cell process and then establish a central limit theorem for the first time at which the size of drug-resistant cells exceeds the size of drug-sensitive cells.
+The authors obtain a functional central limit result for the mutant cell process and then establish a central limit theorem for the crossover time.
 In \cite{BP2020}, the authors investigate the large deviations of cancer recurrence timing.
 The authors obtain a convergence in probability result for the recurrence time and then apply a large deviations analysis to the event of early recurrence (a similar result is obtained for the crossover time).
 The authors also obtain the most likely number of mutant clones at cancer recurrence through optimizing the large deviations rate.